-A. Le et al., "Comparison of Hyperspherical vs. Common-Reaction-Coordinate Close-Coupling Methods for Ion-Atom Collisions At Low Energies," Physical Review A - Atomic, Molecular, and Optical Physics, vol. 69, no. 6, American Physical Society (APS), Jun 2004.
+A. Le et al., "Comparison of Hyperspherical versus Common-Reaction-Coordinate Close-Coupling Methods for Ion-Atom Collisions at Low Energies," Physical Review A - Atomic, Molecular, and Optical Physics, vol. 69, no. 6, American Physical Society (APS), Jun 2004.

 The definitive version is available at https://doi.org/10.1103/PhysRevA.69.062703

 Approximation Theory; Boundary Conditions; Charge Transfer; Electrons; Perturbation Techniques; Probability Distributions; Rate Constants; Switching Functions, Common-Reaction-Coordinate (CRC) Close-Coupling Methods; Electron Translation Factors (ETF); Hyperspherical Close-Coupling (HSCC) Methods; Perturbed-Stationary-State (PSS) Approximation, Molecular Dynamics